LETTER FROM SUPERINTENDENT

 The AHSAA prohibits 6th grade students from participating in any competitive sports.
 7th and 8th students may participate in a variety of sports including football, basketball, volleyball, and cheerleading (housed at DA Smith), along with baseball, softball, track, and soccer (housed at Carroll High School).

 Club meetings are often held after school.
 Parents must arrange transportation for students and must pick them up promptly at the designated time at the school office.
 These students must be signed out before leaving the building.
-Most clubs have membership criteria and some have fees.
-The band fee is $30.00.
-Other club fees will be specified by the club sponsor.
-CLUBS AND ORGANIZATIONS
+Most clubs have membership criteria and some have fees, which will be specified by the club sponsor.
+See school administration and/or the guidance counselor for a list of clubs/organizations.

 Phone: (334) 774-4949